L042723 Virtual Grand Rounds: Children's Remarkable Research: Flash Talks

 Megan Schultz, MBA, RRT-NPS, CPHQ - A systematic process for selecting a crisis prevention/de-escalation training to reduce employee injuries in a pediatric health system

-Mike Troy, MD - The effects of racism and discrimination on children’s health & development
+Mike Troy, PhD, LP - The effects of racism and discrimination on children’s health & development

 You may join us virtually or come in person to the 2nd Floor Education Center on the Minneapolis campus.